tldr-pages/tldr/pages/linux/wipefs.md

 `sudo wipefs --all {{/dev/sdX}}`

-- Wipd all available signatures for specified device at all block levels using a glob pattern:
+- Wipd all available signatures for the specified device at all block levels using a glob pattern:

 `sudo wipefs --all {{/dev/sdX*}}`